-The rise of and big data analytics is set to revolutionise how businesses manage their production lines.
+The rise of artificial intelligence and big data analytics is set to revolutionise how businesses manage their production lines.
 The world is on the brink of the fourth industrial revolution, and it could change the way we use everything from cars to shoes.

 copyright by www.telegraph.co.uk